 In case where a site needs to halt receiving ePrescriptions temporarily, use Disable eRx/Enable eRx fields.

 Disabling a pharmacy allows users the ability to temporarily disable the pharmacy from receiving eRxs in the event of a natural or facility disaster, maintenance, or move.
-This disables the pharmacy from receiving New eRxs, but outbound messages still go back to the external provider via CH.
+This disables the pharmacy from receiving New eRxs, but outbound messages still go back to the external provider via Change Healthcare (CH).
 The pharmacy is disabled on the Processing Hub but no changes are made in CH.

 NOTE: The enable/disable in the Processing Hub is for a temporary disable, which will also allow outgoing messages (rejection messages for any new eRxs still in process) to continue flowing from VistA.
 Additionally, incoming messages will still flow from the clearinghouse to the Processing Hub for the pharmacy, however an error message will be returned to the provider notifying that the Inbound eRx messaging is currently not available.